dqops/dqo/docs/examples/data-completeness/number-of-null-values.md

 **SOLUTION**

-We will verify the data of `bigquery-public-data.america_health_rankings.ahr` using profiling [nulls_count](../../checks/column/nulls/nulls-count.md) column check.
+We will verify the data of `bigquery-public-data.america_health_rankings.ahr` using monitoring [nulls_count](../../checks/column/nulls/nulls-count.md) column check.
 Our goal is to verify that the number of null values in the `source ` column does not exceed the set thresholds.